Simple Naming for Modular CSS Class Names

 body for consistency :)

 I don’t want to have too many rules; just a very easy to learn and easy to adopt concept which looks similar in each file.
 I’ve done it in many projects for clients with different frontend developers and it works well.
-As a side effect, just using class names speeds up rendering in the Browser.
+As a side effect, just using class names speeds up rendering in the Browser (as of the time writing the article (2013); the MDN page on this topic has been removed by the time).